adarshdwivedi123/interview_resources_Angular_java_FullStack/Spring_boot/Actuator.md

 #)Spring Boot actuator?
-#)it is  used to for monitoring and mangemnt endPoints  for  application.
+#)it is  used to for monitoring and mange your application
 #)It helps you check the health, metrics, logs, environment,
  and other internals of your Spring Boot application.
-#)that provides production-ready monitoring and management features for your application.
+#)we can enable this feature by addoing the dependecy spring-boot-starter-actuator
+in pom.xml.